martadams89/netlog-viewer/README.md

 # NetLog Viewer Docker Container

-This repository contains a Docker setup for serving the NetLog Viewer webapp locally.
-The NetLog Viewer allows you to load and analyze NetLog dumps exported from Chrome.
-This setup uses an Ubuntu base image and Python's SimpleHTTPServer to serve the webapp.
+This repository contains a Docker image for serving the NetLog Viewer webapp locally.
+The NetLog Viewer allows you to load and analyze NetLog dumps exported from Chromium Basesd browsers (Google Chrome, Microsoft Edge)

 ## Table of Contents